pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

 3. The ability to dynamically define and create CIM instances and in particular instances of associations using both MOF and instances build from pywbem CIM objects as defined in ref:`~pywbem:CIM objects`.

+4. The ability to create namespaces that emulate the namespace operations of a wbem server

+5. The ability to add WBEM server providers to emulate the actions of WBEM server providers defined in a WBEM environment.
+Thus, for example, a namespace provider, and subscription provider are part of pywbemtools (they are defined in pywbem) so that namespaces conforming to the WBEM specifications and profiles can be created and WBEM subscriptions can be created.
+Note: pywbemtools does not include an interpreter for WBEM subscription filters (The TBD language).
+TODO

 A pywbemcli startup script can create many of the basic characteristics of a WBEM server as defined in the following sections